epfl-lara/stainless/README.md

 We test mostly on [Ubuntu](https://ubuntu.com/download); on [Windows](https://www.microsoft.com/eb-gb/software-download/windows10), you can get sufficient text-based Ubuntu environment by installing [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (e.g. `wsl --install`, then `wsl --install -d ubuntu`).
 Ensure you have a [Java](https://openjdk.org/projects/jdk/17/) version ready (it can be headless); on Ubuntu `sudo apt install openjdk-17-jdk-headless` suffices.

-Once ready, [Download the latest `stainless-dotty-standalone` release](https://github.com/epfl-lara/stainless/releases) for your platform.
+Once ready, [download the latest `stainless-dotty-standalone` release](https://github.com/epfl-lara/stainless/releases) for your platform.
 Unzip the archive, and run Stainless through the `stainless` script.
 Stainless expects a list of space-separated Scala files to verify but also has other [Command-line Options](https://epfl-lara.github.io/stainless/options.html).

 To check if everything works, you may create a file named `HelloStainless.scala` next to the `stainless` script with the following content:
 ```scala